jwieting/paragram-word/README.md

 # paragram-word

-Python code to train Paragram word embeddings.
+Code to train Paragram word embeddings from the appendix of "From Paraphrase Database to Compositional Paraphrase Model and Back".

+The code is written in python and requires numpy, scipy, theano and the lasagne library.

 To get started, run setup.sh which will download the required files.
 Then run demo.sh to start training a model.

-Note that code requires both Theano and Lasagne.
+Check main/train.py for command line options.

 If you use our code for your work please cite: